-- □ A class "F" license authorizes an individual or group to sell and serve beer and wine. - □ A class "G" license authorizes an individual or group to sell and serve spirits, beer and wine.
+□ A class "F" license authorizes an individual or group to sell and serve beer and wine.

+□ A class "G" license authorizes an individual or group to sell and serve spirits, beer and wine.

-In order to obtain a temporary Alcoholic Beverage Control License, you must file in person 14 days prior to the date of the event.
-The following documents must be submitted along with your application for an Alcohol Beverage Control License:
+In order to obtain a temporary Alcoholic Beverage Control License, an application must be filed in person 14 days prior to the date of the event.
+The following documents must be submitted along with the application for an Alcohol Beverage Control License: